yrnr/SeleniumPytestGitpod-Lambdatest101Cert/README.md

 # To run on Lambdatest Cloud Grid, use below command
 To run the tests, just click Gitpod icon at the bottom

+If GitPod is till free and if LambdaTest still allows to use their testbeds...

 It opens the project in Visual Studio Code

-It then installs all dependencies
+It then installs all dependencies in a Ubuntu based container

 It runs the tests in console, creates a HTML report as well

-You can see results in the console, as well as in lambdatest website
+You can see results in the console, as well as in lambdatest website (again, if still allowed)

 The command used to run the tests: pytest -v -n 2 --capture=tee-sys --html=report_of_tests_lt101cert.html